single

 HAVING Clause

-Let's think together about how we can do this.
-You could start by considering that we can do this using a WHERE clause, and it would look something like this:
+Think about how you can do this.
+You could start by considering that you can do this using a WHERE clause, and it would look something like this:

 123SELECT student_surname FROM student_grades WHERE COUNT(grade) > 1

-But, as you can see, we get an error indicating that we cannot use aggregate functions inside a WHERE clause.
-This is where we'll need the HAVING clause.
+But, as you can see, we get an error indicating that you cannot use aggregate functions inside a WHERE clause.
+This is where you'll need the HAVING clause.

 To achieve this, we'll need to use an aggregate function and the HAVING clause: